openprov/ssi-consultancy/InteroperabilityTestHarness.md

 class ProvPyComparator
 class ProvToolboxComparator

-class InteroperabilityHarness
+class InteroperabilityConfiguration
 ```

 ---

 ## Deployment Readiness Tests

-> Tests in this section are to assure new deployment will work as expected before replacing the live services (i.e. ProvStore, ProvValidator, ProvTranslator).
+Tests in this section are to assure new deployment will work as expected before replacing the live services (i.e. ProvStore, ProvValidator, ProvTranslator).

 ### ProvStore and ProvTranslator Integrity

-> Treat ProvStore/ProvTranslator as a converter in the interoperability tests.
-In this case, the converter will use REST API to submit/retrieve documents from the interoperability test cases mentioned above to/from a configurable API endpoint.
+ProvStore and ProvTranslator should be treated as a converter in the interoperability tests.
+In this case, the converter will use REST API to submit/retrieve documents from the interoperability test cases to/from a configurable API endpoint.

-This is covered in the foregoing design for the round-trip interoperability test harness.
+This is already covered in the foregoing design for the round-trip interoperability test harness.
+The configurable API endpoint can be set to be a live service, once deployed, or a local service, prior to going live.

 ### Function Operationality

-> Check if all functions and services work: running basic requests without error (e.g. returning 2xx/3xx HTTP responses rather than 4xx or 5xx).
-These may form a test suite to for monitoring the live services at a regular basis.
+There is a need to check that all functions and services work, running basic requests without error.
+For example, checking that they return 2xx/3xx HTTP responses rather than 4xx or 5xx.
+These can form a test suite for monitoring live services on a regular basis.

 This is orthogonal to the the round-trip interoperability test harness.

-A simple design is a test class per service, where each test function submits one request:
+A simple design is a test class-per-service, where each test function submits one request:

 ```
 class ServiceTest: